 Shimizu has developed various kinds of proprietary technology and is actively using these in asbestos remediation.
 These technologies include the ASP method, a highly effective removal method; Shico, a type of reduction equipment; FS-1, a real-time measuring device; technology for diagnosing degradation of asbestos; and Astector, an agent that prevents asbestos from scattering. surveyors of asbestos-containing construction materials in structures.

-PCBs, CFCs, and Halons
+Dioxins, PCBs, CFCs, Halons, Noise and Vibration

 Policy on Resource Conservation

 The most important thing in our approach to reducing resource consumption is to promote effective and precise 4R activities at our job sites.
 As a part of this, Shimizu developed the Construction By-product Forecasting System and implements it at its job sites.
 Implementing this system at each job site enables us to automatically draft the most optimal site-specific plan for our 4R activities.

 We also aim to utilize resource management to engage with the local communities of our job sites.
 For example, we provide cardboard that is no longer needed to neighborhood associations, and set up recycle stations to distribute by-products such as usable surplus construction materials.

 We have reduced by-products generated from new construction projects to 15.0 kg/m2 or less through such initiatives, which sets us at an industry leading level.